Will Sommers: Depictions

 Sommers is believed to be portrayed in a painting of Henry VIII and family at the Palace of Whitehall.
 It was completed around 1544–45 by an unknown artist.
 Sommers also appears with Henry VIII in the Psalter of Henry VIII that was made for the King and is now in the British Library (MS Royal 2.
 A. XVI).
 A previously unknown picture in which Sommers appears was discovered in 2008 at Boughton House, Northamptonshire.

 In 1625, Honor Procter of Cowling Hall owned a portrait of Will Sommers and another of Jane Shore.
-Today, entertainers sometimes perform as 'Will' in Renaissance-themed entertainments such as Renaissance faires.

 Costume

 A number of records detailing clothes given to Will Sommers during the reigns of Henry VIII and Mary I survive.
 The earliest record dates from 28 June 1535, when he was given two worsted linen doublets, a green coat and cap fringed with red crewel wool, another green coat and hood fringed with white, and a demi-coat of green with a hood.
 His hose were blue trimmed with red and black.
 The image of Will Somers in Henry VIII's Psalter, British Library, Royal MS 2A XVI, shows him wearing a short green coat with a hood.

 At the time of the coronation of Mary I in 1553, Will Sommers and Jane Foole were given clothes.
 In April 1555, Will Sommers received a gown furred with lamb skins, and with grey jennet's tails, with a cope or hood, and a gown of and a jerkin green figured velvet furred with white hare skins.
 Jane Foole received a similar gown.
 In October 1555, Will Sommers received two green coats, one guarded with the velvet, the other plain-lined with cotton.